Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 In order to diagnose an ACL tear, your physician will need a thorough medical history report and a physical examination.
 He or she may also require an X-ray or magnetic resonance imaging (MRI) of the knee joint.

 Dr. Robert A. Kayal, MD, who is a pioneer in custom knee replacement, and his team of specialists in Bergen County focus on sports medicine, including the treatment and repair of knee injuries to the anterior cruciate ligament (ACL).
 Partially torn ACLs may be rehabilitated with physical therapy, rest and anti-inflammatory medication.
 Severe or total tears, however, do not typically heal well without intervention from ACL surgeons.
 If a patient wishes to return to sports and normal activities, surgical treatment may be recommended.
 ACL surgery consists of replacing the ligament with a substitute tendon graft, which stabilizes the knee and reduces or eliminates pain.
 ACL surgery may be done arthroscopically—through small incisions—to reduce scarring and to expedite rehabilitation.If you’ve suffered several knee injuries due to an accident or sports-related trauma, ACL surgery may be more extensive.
 Dr. Robert A. Kayal and his team of knee specialists will examine your injury and tailor a treatment plan to suit your lifestyle and recovery needs.

-Kayal Orthopaedic Center has conveniently located offices throughout Bergen County in Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson, North Bergen and Montvale (coming in 2020), and a location in Stony Point, NY.
+We have conveniently located offices throughout Bergen County in Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson and North Bergen, and a location in Stony Point, NY.